 Vertical Axis on the Ghent Altarpiece and Michael Jacksons DANGEROUS

 „A vertical axis forms between the fountain, the altar, and the dove signifying the agreeing testimony of The Spirit, the water, and the blood.“ source: Wikipedia.
 Can both paintings, the Ghent Altarpiece and Jacksons Dangerous, be read from top to bottom?

 Michael Jackson and religion: the holy ghost, love.
 And a peacock.

-Among all great leaders is the light a symbol of truth and the divine.
-This was already known to the french Sun King Louis XIV.
+They say, among all great leaders the light is a symbol of truth and the divine.
+This was already known to the French Sun King Louis XIV.
 Michael Jackson was inspired by the symbols of the Sun King in his career, as shown here in the video on YouTube. „Michael Jackson: The Moonwalker and The Sun.
 A King to represent a Great Leader“.

 The dove is a symbol of peace, love and the „Holy Spirit“.

 The peacock is a symbol of love, harmony and „Michael Jackson“.

 The peacock has been inseparably connected to Michael Jackson, the performer, since 1978:

 This is also the case in the Vatican in Rome.
 The dove, of course.